col-intel/agency-owners-manual/README.md

 - [ ] Update CRM in Notion

 ## 📊 Metrics to Watch
-- # of times pilot clients use the service
+- Number of times pilot clients use the service
 - Feedback or blockers surfaced
 - Payment confirmations or objections